RTOS-KGU/RTOS-Web/content/_index.md

 # Welcome to RTOS LAB

 We are looking for talented and motivated students to join our lab, on the undergraduate, graduate, and post-doctoral level.
-Those who are interested in pursuing research in our lab should contact us by email blee AT kgu.ac.kr
+Those who are interested in pursuing research in our lab should contact us by email blee AT kyonggi.ac.kr

 ## News